otsotech/hmhil/README.md

 3. Create a file named config.ini in the project directory with the following format:
 ´´´[hmhil]

-# Crypto
-crypto: ETH
+crypto: 0

-# Currency
-currency: EUR
+currency: 0

-# Crypto amount
-crypto_amount: 0.25762405
+crypto_amount: 0

-# Total investment
-investment: 753.24 ´´´
+investment: 0´´´
 5. Run the script by entering python main.py in the command line